Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/synth_and_analysis.md

 3. Click **OK**.

-   After the simulation completes, the tool displays the `dct_sim.log` file with the results of simulation, and also displays the Pre-synthesis Control Flow graph.
+   After the simulation completes, the tool displays the `dct_csim.log` file with the results of simulation, and also displays the Pre-synthesis Control Flow graph.
 The log file does not display information other that the test passed.
 That is always a good sign.

    The Control Flow graph, as shown in the following figure, offers some insight into the control structure of your code.
 Take a look at to see how Vitis HLS understands your code.
    >**NOTE**: Control structure here refers to the branches in your code caused by various kinds of loops and conditional statements like `if` and `switch` statements.